sl5net/autocivP/README.md

 	- Write `s?search_text_here` at the chat input to search lobby chat (dont enter just type). e.g. `s?anna|bob` shows all entries contains anna or bob
 - Game setup
         - Auto-assign civilization with chat (Only works if host has the mod).
 To temporarily disable case-insensitive auto-completion and have more precise control over civilization assignment, use an uppercase letter.
+  	- List predefined game configurations: use `/help` or `/help`  with search patterns to find game configurations.
+For example: `/help /p\n+`
 	- Custom population limit
 	- Custom starting resources
 	- Custom map size